escuccim/mammography-models/Report.md

 ### Training
 At first, initial evaluation of models was done using Dataset 5 due to its relatively small size.
 Each model was trained through between 30 and 50 epochs and recall, accuracy, precision, and f1 score were used to evaluate performance.

-Due to the fact that Dataset 5 was created without proper separation of the training and test datasets, it is likely that variations of the same images were including in both the training and validation datasets, making the validation dataset essentially useless.
+Due to the fact that Dataset 5 was created without proper separation of the training and test datasets, it is likely that variations of the same images were including in both the training and validation datasets, making the validation results useless.
 Once we realized this we stopped using Dataset 5 and started evaluating with Datasets 8 and 9.

 As Dataset 9 best represented our goals for this work, for the final phases we trained and evaluated models exclusively on this dataset.